 A program of study for the Ed.D.C.T. degree must include a minimum of 90 semester hours of approved graduate credit, at least 45 points of which must be taken under Teachers College registration.
 In order to permit the acquisition of broad and basic scholarship, each program of study should include at least 75 points in mathematics and mathematics education, with at least 30 points in advanced courses and 15 points in professional educational disciplines and including at least two courses related to higher education programs and practices.

-Ordinarily, points in mathematics and mathematics education should include at least 50 points in mathematics content courses, three points in either MSTM 5012 or MSTM 5520 and 12 points of research preparation including MSTM 6500 and MSTM 7500.
+Ordinarily, points in mathematics and mathematics education should include at least 50 points in mathematics content courses, and points in mathematics education including MSTM 5520.
+Also, 12 points of research preparation including MSTM 6500/6501 and MSTM 7500 should be taken.
 Preparation in mathematics content should be of sufficient depth in three areas to communicate content effectively at the freshman and sophomore college levels.
-Algebra and analysis are recommended as initial areas of concentration.
+Algebra geometry, analysis, and discrete mathematics are recommended as initial areas of concentration.
 Content courses can be selected from courses with the department or from courses offered by the Graduate Faculties of Columbia University.